peterhebert/Fluid-Baseline-Grid-Redux/README.md

 ### version 1.0 (2013-03-12) - initial release

 ### License:
 * Same as the original project.
-The code and design are released into public domain and are free to use under Unlicense.
-[Unlicense](http://unlicense.org)
+The code and design are released into public domain and are free to use under [Unlicense](http://unlicense.org).